marcovicentini/HW2ADM/README.md

 out if there is any correlation between boroughs and payment ways.

 __[RQ5]__: The correlation between the length of the distances of trips and durations of the trips is reviewed.
 Provided a plot of their dependence.
 The Pearson Coefficient is computed and are made all the necessary comments.

+__[CRQ1]__: The price per mile is computed in two ways for each trip, also the mean and the standart deviation is computed for that.
+The t-test is done for all the possible pairs of distribution of different boroughs.
+All the necessary plots is presented.
+Division by Duration of the variable P=Fare amount/Distance has managed to mitigate the effect of traffic and we saw that there is not difference in costs of taxis through borough.

+__[CRQ2]__: The number of trips that starts in each zone is visualized on a chropleth map.
+Another map allows to count the races that end up in the single zone.
+All the discoveries are commented.